 Stern Village was the vision of Henry S. (Sam) Stern who served as the Chairman of the Board of Commissioners for 20 years.
-It was his initiative, resourcefulness, and perseverance that was responsible for the construction of 186 units of State Elderly Housing and 36 units of Congregate Living for the elderly that need assistance.
-Mr. Stern’s life was dedicated to building homes for senior citizens, where quality of life and dignity could be maintained in a garden-like environment.
+It was his initiative, resourcefulness, and perseverance that was responsible for the construction of 186 units of State Elderly Housing and 36 units of Congregate Living for the elderly.
+Mr. Stern’s life was dedicated to building homes for senior citizens, where their quality of life and dignity could be maintained in a garden-like environment.
 Stern Village represents his vision.

-The single story apartments known as Stern Village were built in four phases.
-The first 50 units phase was initially occupied in March, 1972.
-Thereafter, 50 more units in October 1975, 50 more in November 1980, and the last 36 were occupied in June 1984.
+The single-story apartments known as Stern Village were built in four phases.
+The first 50 units phase was initially occupied in March 1972.
+Thereafter, 50 more units in October 1975, 50 more in November 1980, and the last 28 were occupied in June 1984.

 About the Trumbull Housing Authority